skaynor/monster-hunting/docs/races/dragonborn.md

 - ***Winged Arms.*** You have two claws on your extremely prehensile wings.
 These claws can manipulate an object, open or close a door or container, pick up or set down a Tiny object, or wield a weapon that has the light property.
 - ***Languages.*** You can speak, read, and write Common and Draconic.

+### Draconic Ancestry: Malzeno

+Resembling the revered velkhana dragonborn in their Regal and slender physique, the malzeno dragonborn are instead adorned with dark resilient scales.
+Their striking Visage features two resplendent golden horns and frills which gracefully extend from either side of their neck, reminiscent if an elegant cowl.
+Their tail exhibits three large movable prongs at its end granting them a versatile tool to ensnare smaller prey.
+One of their most unique abilities lies within their wings structure which allows them to wrap them around their bodies like a cape.

+A malzeno dragonborn uses the dragonborn traits in the Player’s Handbook, with the following traits replacing the Ability Score Increase, Breath Weapon, and Damage Resistance.

+- ***Ability Score Increase.*** Your Constitution score increases by 2, and your Strength score increases by 1.
+- ***Bloodmist Blink.*** As a bonus action, you can magically teleport up to 30 feet to an unoccupied space you can see.
+You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+When you reach 3rd level, you can make one Tail attack against a creature within 5 feet of you immediately after you use your Bloodmist Blink.
+- ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can't discern color in darkness, only shades of gray.
+- ***Tail.*** You can use your tail to make unarmed strikes.
+When you hit with it, the strike deals 1d6 + your Strength modifier as bludgeoning damage

 ### Draconic Ancestry: Nakarkos

 Dragonborn only by name and silhouette, the nakarkos dragonborn are actually cephalopod-like humanoids.
 They have glowing yellow eyes and blue skin with spots of turquoise bioluminescence.
 The nakarkos dragonborn are able to secrete a sticky mucus from their pores, using it to adhere the bones of slain creatures to their body.